It seems like every year Atlassian is getting bigger and bigger. And this year will be no different.

-Wait no more because the Jira Software Server 8 early release is here for Jira Core, Jira Software, and Jira Service Desk.
+Jira Software Server 8 is live for Jira Core, Jira Software, and Jira Service Desk.

 Here is a more detailed overview by the Atlassian team:

-In a nutshell, the new version comes with improved performance, and significantly updated UX and revamped workflows.
+In a nutshell, this version comes with improved performance, and significantly updated UX and revamped workflows.